Search

 LOUGHSIDE CAFE AT LOUGH NEAGH DISCOVERY CENTRE

-Enjoy a meal at the Loughside Café with picturesque scenery from its amazing situation on the shores of Lough Neagh.
-The cafe is located in Lough Neagh Discover Centre, also home to a Tourist Information Centre with friendly, helpful staff, a gift shop and trio of conference rooms with views across the nature reserve.
-Freshly cooked meals are on offer every day and the cafe has a tasty reputation, combining local produce and fresh ingredients to ensure a great dining experience.
+Enjoy a snack at the Loughside Café with picturesque scenery from its amazing situation on the shores of Lough Neagh.
+The café is located in Lough Neagh Discovery Centre, also home to a Tourist Information Centre with friendly, helpful staff, a gift shop and trio of conference rooms with views across the nature reserve.
+Freshly baked scones, soup, traybakes and kids’ meals are on the menu!
+The café is open Wednesday to Sunday from 10am-4pm (inclusive throughout winter).

 Oxford Island contains a network of all-access walking trails and mobility scooters are also available free of charge.

 Telephone in advance on 028 3832 2205 to reserve a mobility scooter for a future visit and bring photographic I.D.
-(Passport, drivers licence etc.) on the day of your visit to the reception desk ay Lough Neagh Discovery Centre to collect the scooter.
+(Passport, drivers licence etc) on the day of your visit to the reception desk at Lough Neagh Discovery Centre to collect the scooter.

 COMMUNICATION BOARD AT OXFORD ISLAND